mchlltt/radar-cleaning/GitHub/Protocol.md

 ### Data access
 1. Need REDCap RADAR Survey data access.
 (RADAR Data Manager)
+2. Need read/write/modify access to the `RADAR` folder on the shared drive.
+(ISGMH Research Project Coordinator)
-2. Need access to private `radar-datapull`, `radar-database`, and `radar-weeklyUpdate` GitHub repositories.
+3. Need access to private `radar-datapull`, `radar-database`, and `radar-weeklyUpdate` GitHub repositories.
 (RADAR Network Data Manager)
-3. Need read/write/modify access to the `RADAR` folder on the shared drive.
-(ISGMH Research Project Coordinator)
 4. Preferably, access to private `radar-protocol` and `radar-macronetwork` GitHub repositories.
 (RADAR Network Data Manager)
 5. Preferably, REDCap RADAR Participant Tracking and/or RADAR Google Calendar access.
 (RADAR Data Manager and/or Project Director)

+Anyone who will be working with this data on an ongoing basis should also be added as a collaborator on this repository and any other appropriate repositories.

 ### Browser prep
 1. Bookmark the sites included in `bookmarks.md`.